drNymbus/ync/deployment/k8s/README.md

 - `service.sh`: Every comand needed to start, stop, update, scale and delete the entire service.

 - `build.sh`: Creates all docker images needed to run the entire service.
 (An option can be given to register images in a k3s cluster)

+We will switch to Dagger and (Apache airflow)[https://github.com/apache/airflow-client-go] in Go to handle the CI/CD loop and kubernetes resources